 Switching to small suppliers are bound with the same set of rules, but they can supply energy cheaper than the large suppliers, but security is less as they tend to be in bankruptcy.
 Larger suppliers will have lots of customers and supply energy efficiently and they are a reliable supplier.
 Medium energy suppliers often charge nominally.
 Following are ways to switch energy suppliers online:

-Step 1: Go to the online energy comparison website, it must be accredited to energy regulator.
+Step 1: Go to an online energy comparison website like Electricityrates.com.
 The website will contain all the information related to energy.

-Step 2: Enter your postal code, as the gas and electricity bills vary as per the regions.
+Step 2: Enter your zip code, as the gas and electricity rates vary as per the regions.

 Step 3: Enter the current usage information, you need to enter the current tariff details and answer all the questions.